 The typ (type) header parameter is used to declare the type of this object.
-The type value JWS MAY be used to indicate that this object is a JWS.
+The type value JWS is used to indicate that this object is a JWS using the JWS Compact Serialization.
+The type value JWS-JS is used to indicate that this object is a JWS using the JWS JSON Serialization.
 The typ value is a case sensitive string.
 Use of this header parameter is OPTIONAL.